DaveParillo/intermediate-cpp/_sources/glossary.rst

       non-printing characters (such as carrage return).
       Now largely replaced by UTF-8 encoding.

+   assignable
+      A :term:`type` is *assignable* if the type can be copy-assigned a new value as the left-hand side of the operation.

+      References are not assignable because once initialized, they cannot be assigned a new value.

    associative container
       A set of sorted data structures that can be quickly searched.
       ``map`` and ``set`` are examples.